SQLAlchemy 2.0 Documentation

 With all mapping forms, the mapping of the class can be configured in many ways

-by passing construction arguments that become part of the Mapper
+by passing construction arguments that ultimately become part of the Mapper

 There are four general classes of configuration information that the